Roy Chadwick: Avro years

+Personal life

+Chadwick married Mary Gomersall in 1921 and had two daughters.

 Death

 Chadwick died on 23 August 1947 in a crash during the takeoff of the prototype Avro Tudor 2 G-AGSU from Woodford Aerodrome, in the vicinity of Shirfold Farm.
 The accident was due to an error in an overnight servicing in which the aileron cables were inadvertently crossed.
-His bust is displayed at the RAF Club in London, among other notable designers, and at the Chadwick Center at the International Bomber Command Center in Lincoln.
+His bust is displayed at the RAF Club in London, among other notable designers, and at the Chadwick Centre at the International Bomber Command Centre in Lincoln.

 Legacy

 The Chadwick Centre at the International Bomber Command Centre in Lincolnshire is named in honour of Chadwick.
 He is commemorated by a blue plaque on the surviving office building of the Avro factory at Greengate. and a blue plaque at 38 Chessel Avenue in Bitterne, Hampshire, where he lived from 1922 to 29 when the AVRO design team was based nearby at Hamble.

 The A523 bypass around Poynton, which crosses the former Woodford Aerodrome runway, has been named Roy Chadwick Way in his honour.
+Another Roy Chadwick Way has been created in BAE Systems' new Enterprise Zone at the site of the old Samlesbury Aerodrome.

+In Widnes, the town of his birth, there is a storyboard depicting the life and achievements of Chadwick.
+It sits on the edge of a footpath between Shackleton Avenue and Derby Road.
+Nearby, amongst numerous other streets with aviation-related names, is Chadwick Lane.